waxbetty/Sushi-fork-1/readme.md

 Note that the close function is identical to the show function we currently have. -->

-We will use a new JavaScript utility - [element.matches](https://developer.mozilla.org/en-US/docs/Web/API/Element/matches) and an `if` statement to test for the item being clicked on, then use `classList` to add or remove a class:
+We will use - [element.matches](https://developer.mozilla.org/en-US/docs/Web/API/Element/matches) and an `if` statement to test for the item being clicked on, then use `classList` to add or remove a class:

 ```js
 document.addEventListener('click', handleClicks);